supercollider/supercollider/README.md

 macOS and Windows builds for stable releases are provided at our [downloads page][downloads page].
 See the [macOS README](README_MACOS.md) and [Windows README](README_WINDOWS.md) for instructions on usage, and how to build SC yourself.

-To get the latest stable version, Linux users will need to build SuperCollider themselves.
+To get the latest stable version, Linux users must build SuperCollider themselves.
 See the [Linux README](README_LINUX.md) for instructions.

 See the [Raspberry Pi](README_RASPBERRY_PI.md) and [BeagleBone Black](README_BEAGLEBONE_BLACK.md) READMEs for instructions on building on those platforms.